-Questions and comments regarding college governance can be directed via email to Michelle Campbell at email@example.com.
+Questions and comments regarding college governance can be directed via email to email@example.com.

 RTC’s governance model recognizes stakeholder groups and administration members through representational roles and appointments on the college’s five councils.
 Stakeholder groups include: the faculty, classified staff, ASG, any and all college employees represented or not represented by a union.
 All stakeholder groups have the right to appoint their representatives to each council.
 The president appoints executive cabinet members to councils.

 - Everyone plays a role in college governance.

 - The governance model will provide stakeholders with participation in the decision making process and will rely on collective wisdom.

 - All stakeholders have a right to representation on college governance committees.